 8. Brightest Star

 For as long as we have explored the globe we have relied on the stars for navigation.
 The most famous of the navigational stars is Polaris or the North Star.
-It is a commonly, and falsely, held belief that Polaris is the brightest star in the northern hemisphere’s night sky.
+It is a common, and false, held belief that Polaris is the brightest star in the northern hemisphere’s night sky.
 This is understandable, considering the fact that many explorers have relied on it and there have been countless people who have found their way through stellar navigation.

-In fact, it is he star Sirius that is brightest in the Northern hemisphere’s night sky with a magnitude of 1.47.
+In fact, it is the star Sirius that is brightest in the Northern hemisphere’s night sky with a magnitude of 1.47.
 The lower a star’s magnitude, the brighter it is and Sirius wins out over Polaris’ magnitude of 1.97.

 7. The Five Second Rule

-The five second rule is a product of two things; pseudo-science and the desire of people to reclaim food that would otherwise be lost when it falls on the floor.
-For those who may not be familiar, the five second rule states that food that is dropped on the floor will be safe to eat, or relatively bacteria and germ free, if retrieved within five seconds.
+The five-second rule is a product of two things; pseudo-science and the desire of people to reclaim food that would otherwise be lost when it falls on the floor.
+For those who may not be familiar, the five-second rule states that food that is dropped on the floor will be safe to eat, or relatively bacteria and germ-free, if retrieved within five seconds.

-The five second rule has absolutely no basis in fact.
+The five-second rule has absolutely no basis in fact.
 There is no grace period where food will be impervious to bacteria—if food falls on the floor it will immediately pick up any germs it comes into contact with.
 There is some variance with the consistency of the food in question.
-Wet foods will pick up more germs than dry ones, but there is no such thing as a five second rule.
+Wet foods will pick up more germs than dry ones, but there is no such thing as a five-second rule.